 The College provides supplemental instruction through academic support services at the Academic Success Center.
-All students seeking tutoring assistance should make contact with the Director of the Academic Success Center, located in the Cook Building.
+All students seeking tutoring assistance should contact the Director of the Academic Success Center, located in the Cook Building at asc@bpc.edu.
 There is no charge for academic tutoring services through the campus Academic Success Center.
 Group and individual tutoring sessions are arranged through the Director.
 A designated place for tutoring is determined in order to best meet the needs of the students and the tutors.
 Tutors are upper-level students selected on the basis of academic achievement.